 So, what do you get?

 Full flexible working - we are a fully remote company (technically based in London) but we are exploring getting a full office again (for those of us in/near London)

 As can be expected, personal development is hugely important to us - especially as the founder was a self-taught developer - so you will be given the following:

-A paid subscription to Treehouse, the brilliant learning platform
+A paid subscription to any learning tool you prefer